VKG7125/URnodes/README.md

   -   Every 2 hours for status pings
 - 🧵 Each node can have its own webhook and unique labeling
 - 🔁 Optional: can be configured to reset traffic weekly
+- ➕ Considering adding the ability to opt out of any of the three scripts during setup.
 - 📶 If my machine has unlimited egress bandwidth, I just type an egregiously large number that will theoretically never be reached for the **shutdown and warning caps**

 ---